About the Course

 Other dates may be available on request.
 Email is best via the form above.

-A light lunch is provided.
-Please state any dietary needs.
+A light lunch, tea and coffee is provided.
+Please advise us of dietary needs.

 With my rudimentary blacksmithing knowledge, the tool making course provided

 an exciting challenge in working with tool steel.
 The 3 days were organised

 well, starting with making the tools needed to produce the final tool, a hot

 sett.
 Pete demonstrated clearly the processes before we tried them for

 ourselves, during which he gave gentle guidance and help when necessary.
 The

 tools produced were, surprising, better than I hoped and will form the basis

 for long future use.
 The hospitality offered by Pete's wife Heather during